drshahizan/special-topic-data-engineering/assignment/data-integration/submission/MichelinStar/report.md

 ### 4. Create Tables in Azure SQL Database
+In order to store the data from the csv files into the SQL database, we have to create tables in the database first.
+Open the "SQL databases" service, select the database to be stored, then select "Query editor" to insert queries to the database.
+Login to the query editor by entering the username and password we created at the previous steps.
 <img src="https://github.com/drshahizan/special-topic-data-engineering/assets/120614391/2a35fbb3-ae7a-499d-847a-d090f9cda11b" alt="login to query editor">
+Use "CREATE TABLE" queries to create the tables.
+The created tables are shown as below.
 <img src="https://github.com/drshahizan/special-topic-data-engineering/assets/120614391/e005ac64-0ec1-4731-b42a-0cf057e0b1b3" alt="create table">

 ### 5. Create Linked Services in Data Factories

 <img src="https://github.com/drshahizan/special-topic-data-engineering/assets/120614391/5ca533d7-c507-425d-a0e6-55198433a542" alt="launch data factories">

 <img src="https://github.com/drshahizan/special-topic-data-engineering/assets/120614391/0736e2c8-5e9b-4373-8aaa-ab98ea838023" alt="link storage">